ExclusiveOrange/Isosurface-Unity-public/README.md

 ### Mesh Generation
 This application attempts to approximate the isosurface within a large radius in all directions around the camera.
 The field is sampled at high resolution close-up and lower resolution far-away, such that the angular resolution of a mesh is about the same for near and for far portions of the isosurface.

 The isosurface meshes are not stored ahead of time, and are calculated entirely at program run-time.
-The world is dynamically divided into chunks and rendered into triangle meshes using multiple worker threads.
-The meshes are then rendered to the screen by Unity, which also takes care of texturing and lighting.
+The world is dynamically divided into chunks of different sizes (in an oct-tree) and rendered into triangle meshes using multiple worker threads.
+The meshes are then rendered to the screen by Unity which takes care of texturing and lighting.
 ### Field Representation
 In this application scalar fields are defined by composable C# classes representing usually simple math functions.
 For example one class might provide a scalar function to define a cuboid, or another class might scale the position input to some other function to in effect change the size of the object.
 *TODO: put a picture of some simple field code here*